Written by Tiago Silva. Updated on 30, May 2023

 A sitemap is a document with a list of relevant links from a website.
-This article will focus on XML sitemaps (eXtensible Markup Language) as they are the most popular sitemap protocol used for search engine optimization.
+This article will focus on XML sitemaps (eXtensible Markup Language), the most popular sitemap protocol used for search engine optimisation.

-This article makes up part of our Google Search Console tutorials and training section, make sure to check the others out.
+This article is part of our Google Search Console tutorials and training section.
+Make sure to check the others out.

-An XML sitemap is a document containing a list of all the URLs from a website that you want a search engine to regularly crawl.
+An XML sitemap contains a list of all the URLs from a website you want a search engine to crawl regularly.
 They are a complementary tool used to help search engines find pages and crawl them more efficiently.
-You can think of a sitemap as a roadmap with metadata (like the last updated date) pointing search engines to important pages.
+Consider a sitemap as a roadmap with metadata (like the last updated date) pointing search engines to essential pages.

 Sitemaps can be compressed to gzip format.
 These limits prevent servers from becoming overwhelmed.
 If a Sitemap hits the limitations mentioned, you can create an XML sitemap index.